 In this article, our focus shall be on functional testing.

 What is functional testing?

-It essentially is a type of testing which verifies that each function of the software application operates in conformance with the requirements specification.
-This testing mainly involves the blackbox testing and it is not concerned about the source code of the application.
-Each and every functionality of the system is tested by providing appropriate input, verifying the output and comparing the actual results with the expected results.
+It essentially is a type of testing that verifies that each function of the software application operates in conformance with the requirements specification.
+This testing mainly involves black box testing and it is not concerned about the source code of the application.
+Each and every functionality of the system is tested by providing appropriate input, verifying the output, and comparing the actual results with the expected results.

 How does FT and NFT differ?

 Functional testing is carried out in order to verify these software actions whereas in non-functional testing it is used to verify the performance of this software.

 Functional testing concentrates on the user requirement whereas nonfunctional testing concentrates mostly on the user expectation.